adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

   public static <E> java.util.List<E> of(E, E, E, E, E, E, E, E, E, E);
   public static <E> java.util.List<E> of(E...);
 ```
-* none of the element shoudl be null otherwase NPE
+* none of the element should be null otherwase NPE
+* Duplicate element are allowed
 * of() are with 10 element and one witth var args for more then 10 element
+* UnsupportedOperationException if tried to modified the unmodifiable connection

 ### Set
 * Set.of(x,x,....N)